TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 aggression.
 India not.

-But Germany had also adopted USA as a God-substitute after the
+adopted USA as a God-substitute after the

 Second world war, but chose another course: no German soldier in